Beech Hill Advisors Inc. Acquires 2,895 Shares of Digital Realty Trust, Inc. (NYSE:DLR)

 Beech Hill Advisors Inc. lifted its holdings in shares of Digital Realty Trust, Inc. (NYSE:DLR) by 15.2% in the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The institutional investor owned 21,895 shares of the real estate investment trust’s stock after acquiring an additional 2,895 shares during the quarter.
 Beech Hill Advisors Inc.’s holdings in Digital Realty Trust were worth $3,055,000 as of its most recent filing with the Securities & Exchange Commission.

-Several other institutional investors have also made changes to their positions in DLR.
-Crescent Capital Consulting LLC bought a new position in shares of Digital Realty Trust during the fourth quarter valued at approximately $30,000.
+Several other institutional investors have also made changes to their positions in the stock.
+Crescent Capital Consulting LLC bought a new position in Digital Realty Trust in the fourth quarter worth $30,000.
 Covington Capital Management raised its holdings in Digital Realty Trust by 50.0% in the third quarter.
 Covington Capital Management now owns 225 shares of the real estate investment trust’s stock worth $33,000 after purchasing an additional 75 shares in the last quarter.
 Hall Laurie J Trustee bought a new position in Digital Realty Trust in the third quarter worth $35,000.
 Marshall & Sullivan Inc. WA bought a new position in Digital Realty Trust in the third quarter worth $35,000.
 Finally, Old North State Trust LLC bought a new position in Digital Realty Trust in the third quarter worth $41,000.
 Institutional investors own 96.10% of the company’s stock.

 The company also recently announced a quarterly dividend, which was paid on Friday, January 15th.
 Shareholders of record on Tuesday, December 15th were given a $1.12 dividend.
 The ex-dividend date was Monday, December 14th.
 This represents a $4.48 annualized dividend and a yield of 3.19%.
 Digital Realty Trust’s payout ratio is 67.37%.